aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

   part in each, and then increasing the line number.
 [XXX say something -- a tiny bit? -- about why]

-[XXX this line just for Markdown formatting, to make the snippet below be code. sheesh.]

     def make_lnotab(assembly):
         firstlineno, lnotab = None, []
         byte, line = 0, None